 Solar lanterns have similar benefits to solar home systems when used indoors, albeit with lower output.
 The benefits of good quality light are particularly appreciated in the outdoor markets, where food can be displayed better and without the smell of kerosene fumes.

-International Ashden Award for Energy and Water
+International Ashden Award for Sustainable Energy and Water

 By 2009, Aurore had provided an additional 6,600 solar powered water pumps in 15 states in India, bringing the total to nearly 7,500.
 The programme’s biggest success with PV powered water pumps has been in the western state of Gujarat.
 Here Aurore’s local network partner worked with the Gujarat government to provide drinking water to remote villages.
 After rigorous field trials with nine villages, the Government agreed to scale up the programme to cover 3,000 villages.
 Aurore has also provided a total of nearly 10,000 solar home systems, and some 50 independent enterprises that have taken on the ‘rent-alantern’ model developed by Aurore in Chennai.